skienzmatishun/rippreport/content/p/letter-to-ag-elections/index.md

   length_score: 100
   category_score: 0
   rank: 9
 alttags: A decorative eagle-themed mailbox mounted on a wooden post, featuring an American flag and the text US MAIL 4361 against a solid red background
+summary: As part of our investigative coverage on the Baldwin County sheriff's race, we demand state oversight against local voter fraud.
+The current sheriff controls the ballot boxes directly, creating a major conflict of interest for an office with a 20-year history of cover-ups.
+State election officials must monitor this vote before the Good Ole Boys steal another election.
 ---
 To: May 17, 2026